bestxmg/Diary-of-Defiant-Conduct/notes/subsedinary_markdown/different_markdown_element.md

          void print() { std::cout << x << std::endl; }
      };
      ```
-     key points: the symbol "cpp" after symbol ``` represent the lanuage of the code.
-If the name of a lanuage is provided, the keyword of the lanuage will be highlighted.
+     key points: the symbol "cpp" after symbol ``` represent the language of the code.
+If the name of a language is provided, the keyword of the language will be highlighted.
 ---

 ### 3. table